bigginlab/OxCompBio/tutorials/MD/setup.md

 ### 1.1 Pre-requisites

 This tutorial uses the same `conda` environment as the one used in the Python tutorial.
-You will therefore have to complete these [instructions](../Python/setup.md) beforehand.
+You will therefore have to complete the [Python tutorial setup instructions](../Python/setup.md) beforehand.

 ### 1.2 Activate environment